5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **NOT WORKING:**

-- [ ] Lid: Triggering Sleep or Switching over the main display to an external monitor when closing the lid is not working.
+- Lid: triggering sleep or entering Clamshell Mode when closing the lid are not working.
+In Clamshell Mode, the Desktop and Menu Bar from the Laptop's display are transferred over to an external display when the lid is closed.
-- [x] Power LED keeps pulsing after exiting sleep mode

 Any help on getting the lid fixed is highly, highly appreciated!
 </details>